 It doesn't matter how high quality the baby car seat is if it's not properly installed into your vehicle.
 You can visit an inspection station, which you can find using the NHTSA's Child Car Seat Inspection Locator, to receive a baby car seat inspection by a certified Child Passenger Safety Technician.
 The technician will generally provide advice on how to correctly use and install the seat as well.

 For more advice concerning Florida state driving laws, speak to a car accident attorney today.
-Contact the Law Office of Gloria Seidule for a free consultation with a car accident attorney that you can trust and rely on.
+Contact the Law Office of Gloria Seidule at 772-287-1220.